Dayasuvagiya/Happy-health/README.md

 > Create database models in project app and migrate them.
 > Create and Migrate Database.
-  - For Booking, the database model has everything needed to add new employe and details.
+  - The database model has everything needed to add new employee and details.
   - For Home, a database model was created for the contact form.

 ### Employee App